MCTian-mi/Zederrian-Technology-GT5U/README.md

 This is a resource pack for Gregtech created by [Zerrens](https://forum.industrial-craft.net/core/user/12229-zerrens/), that matches [CyanideX's Unity](https://www.curseforge.com/minecraft/texture-packs/unity ) heavily.

-Most pics are created by [Zerrens](https://forum.industrial-craft.net/core/user/12229-zerrens/),additional textures created/redesigned by Tian_mi.
+Most pics are created by [Zerrens](https://forum.industrial-craft.net/core/user/12229-zerrens/), additional textures created/redesigned by Tian_mi.

-Recommend to use together with LisenokArtist’s [Crop texture pack](https://github.com/LisenokArtist/GT5_crop_texturepack) and a Unity backport of [IC2 texture pack](https://www.curseforge.com/minecraft/texture-packs/unity-ic2-1-7-10-backport).
+Recommend to use together with LisenokArtist’s [Crop texture pack](https://github.com/LisenokArtist/GT5_crop_texturepack) and a Unity backport of [IC2 texture pack](https://www.curseforge.com/minecraft/texture-packs/unity-ic2-1-7-10-backport), and use Optifine for connected texture & some custom textures.

 ## Images

 Pics from the IC2 forum:

+*<font size=1>\*note that some textures in these pics are already changed and may not look the same in game\*</font>*
 <details>
   <summary>Spoiler</summary>
   <img src="https://ftp.bmp.ovh/imgs/2020/10/484e3ac8ebc0ca98.png" />